Grow & Preserve a year's worth of food

 YOUR GOALS

-Whether your goal is to start a hobby garden, or you are looking to grow and preserve a year’s supply of food, we teach you everything you need to know to help you accomplish the goals that work for your time, budget and resources.
+Whether your goal is to start a hobby garden, you are looking to grow and preserve a year’s supply of food, or you want to scale up and grow produce to sell, we teach you everything you need to know to help you accomplish the goals that work for your time, budget and resources.

 YOUR QUESTIONS

 We will be with you every step of the season from planning in January to final harvesting & preservation in October.
-Each month of the season, you can ask questions and get help with problems that arise.
+Join us live on our Q&A sessions or watch the recorded version later.
+You can also reach out to us any time by phone or email – we are available to answer questions all year long.

 YOUR COMMUNITY